bernardbdas/bernardbdas/README.md

 - &nbsp; I am a postgraduate student at Christ University, Bangalore.
 - &nbsp; Currently, I am doing my Master's in Computer Applications (MCA).
-- &nbsp; Data Analytics, Cybersecurity and Quantum Computing are some topics that I find interesting.
+- &nbsp; Data Analytics, Artificial Intelligence and Quantum Computing are some topics that I find interesting.
-- &nbsp; Graphics Design, playing VALORANT and Music are some of the few things I do when I don't study/work.
+- &nbsp; Playing VALORANT and Ukulele are some of the few things I do when I don't study/work.

 <br/>